Vinicule/outrun-racer/README.md

 Outrun Racer

 A retro-style pseudo-3D arcade racing game built with vanilla JavaScript and HTML5 Canvas.
-Inspired by classics like *OutRun* and *Top Gear*, this project features a custom raster-based rendering engine to simulate depth and speed without using 3D libraries.
+Made as a final year project, it features a custom raster-based rendering engine to simulate depth and speed without using 3D libraries.

 ## Current Features